ipfabric/docs/docs/overview/index.md

 ### Hardware Requirements

-The IP Fabric platform runs on any x64 CPU with the following instructions: `avx,popcnt,sse,sse2,sse4.1,sse4.2,sse4a,ssse3`.
+The IP Fabric platform runs on any x64 CPU with these instructions: `avx`, `popcnt`, `sse`, `sse2`, `sse4.1`, `sse4.2`, `sse4a`, and `ssse3`.
 The system runs in at least 4 parallel threads, but scheduling can handle operations even down to a single thread.
 IP Fabric uses around 8 GB of RAM when idle, and an additional 8 GB of RAM is required for collected network information.
 The base installation requires 80 GB of HDD space and an additional 50 MB per device for the network.

 The minimum requirements are: